-Classes at Texas Southmost College may be cancelled due to unforeseen circumstances.
-Notification is made through local radio and TV stations and on the College website.
-If classes are cancelled due to inclement weather or other emergencies, attempts will be made to assure that classroom hours are rescheduled.
-Students will be notified of rescheduled classes through the Texas Southmost College website and through their TSC email account.
+Classes at Texas Southmost College may be closed due to unforeseen circumstances.
+Notification is made through local radio and TV stations, RAVE notification, e-mails, and on the College website.
+If classes are cancelled due to inclement weather or other emergencies, attempts will be made to assure that classroom hours are rescheduled at the discretion of the instructor.
+Students will be notified of rescheduled classes through their TSC email account by their instructors.